rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 });
 ```

 The trait in the above event is `plan`.
-If you wish to include this trait in a subsequent `track()` or `page()`event triggered by the user, you can establish the association by passing this trait into `context.traits` as shown:
+If you wish to include this trait in a subsequent `track()` or `page()`event triggered by the user, you can establish the association by passing it in `context.traits` as shown:

 ```javascript
 rudderanalytics.track(